power80203/restaurant_DS/README.md

 relationship by several useful charts such as box plot, corrleation polt, and so on.
 Unfortunately, we didn't found the what we need in EDA stage.

-after, I use ensemble method that using KNN, SVM and ANN to generate a robust algorithm to give a confident rating when a person want to eat in a new restaurant that she never been to.
+After that, I used ensemble method that using KNN, SVM and ANN to generate a robust algorithm to give a confident rating when a person want to eat in a new restaurant that she never been to.